ebertsoulakis/CycleGan-PyTorch/README.md

 cd CycleGan-Pytorch
 ```

-This implementation was created using PyTorcg which can be install using the following pip command
+This implementation was created using PyTorch which can be install using the following pip command
 ```
 pip3 install torch torchvision torchaudio
 ```